New Sophos Firewall models in the XGS Desktop series available

 All new models offer advanced interfaces that support multi-gigabit speeds, ensuring seamless data transfer and optimal network performance.
 This combination makes it possible to ensure a stable and reliable connection even with high data volumes – a decisive advantage for demanding business environments.

 All new models are equipped with 2.5 Gigabit Ethernet ports as standard, providing fast and reliable wired connectivity.
-These ports enable a stable and powerful connection, which is particularly necessary for business-critical applications.
-Thanks to the support of 2.5 Gigabit speeds, the new firewalls are ideal for growing companies that expect increased network utilization and simultaneously require high performance.
+These ports enable stable, high-performance connections, which are especially important for business-critical applications.
+With support for 2.5 Gigabit speeds, the new firewalls are ideal for growing companies that expect higher network utilization while still needing strong performance.

 The Wi-Fi models (XGS 88w, XGS 108w, XGS 118w, XGS 128w) support the latest Wi-Fi 6 standard.
-This technology ensures not only higher speeds but also improves network performance with a high number of simultaneously connected devices.
-Especially in office environments where many devices access the network simultaneously, Wi-Fi 6 ensures a stable and efficient connection.
-This allows for better distribution of bandwidth so that all devices can be supplied evenly and without delays.
+This technology not only enables higher speeds, but also improves network performance when many devices are connected at the same time.
+Especially in office environments where many devices access the network simultaneously, Wi-Fi 6 helps ensure a stable and efficient connection.
+Bandwidth can be distributed more effectively so that all devices are served evenly and without delays.

 10G SFP+ for the XGS 138

-The XGS 138 model is additionally equipped with two 10G SFP+ ports, enabling a direct fiber connection.
-These high-speed connections offer particularly high bandwidth and are ideal for scenarios requiring fast and secure data transfers, such as in distributed network environments or when connecting data centers.
-SFP+ support also ensures a future-proof solution to meet increasing bandwidth requirements while offering a cost-effective option for SD-WAN solutions requiring flexible and scalable connectivity.
+The XGS 138 model is also equipped with two 10G SFP+ ports, enabling direct fiber connectivity.
+These high-speed connections provide particularly high bandwidth and are ideal for scenarios that require fast and secure data transfers, such as distributed network environments or data center connectivity.
+SFP+ support also provides a future-proof way to meet rising bandwidth requirements, while offering a cost-effective option for SD-WAN solutions that require flexible and scalable connectivity.

 The new models include:

-The models differ, among other things, in the number of network connections, Wi-Fi support, and various performance features.
+The models differ in areas such as the number of network ports, Wi-Fi support, and performance characteristics.

-The new second-generation models are available immediately and are sold in parallel with the existing first-generation models.
-You can purchase them at the same price as the Gen.1 models.
-Seen in this way, it no longer makes much sense to buy the old devices, provided the performance is sufficient and you have a better offer.
+The new second-generation models are available immediately and are being sold in parallel with the existing first-generation models.
+They can be purchased at the same price as the Gen.1 models.
+Seen from that perspective, buying the old devices no longer makes much sense, unless their performance is sufficient for your needs and you have a better offer.

-The first-generation models will be supported for another five years after a future End-of-Sale announcement, so you can continue to benefit from a full firewall lifecycle.
+The first-generation models will be supported for another five years after a future End-of-Sale announcement, so users can still benefit from a full firewall lifecycle.

 Conclusion

-My personal highlight is the 2x SFP+ ports in the XGS 138 and the fanless models XGS 88 and XGS 108, although we never used the XGS 88 due to limitations.
-The volume of the fans was a major point of criticism with the old models.
+My personal highlights are the 2x SFP+ ports in the XGS 138 and the fanless XGS 88 and XGS 108 models, although we never used the XGS 88 because of its limitations.
+Fan noise was a major point of criticism with the old models.

-On the other hand, I find it a pity that there are still W-models, as Sophos itself has moved from the firewall to Central with the WLAN strategy, but the W-models and REDs with wireless adapters can still only be managed via the firewall, which in turn leads to non-homogeneous management and feature set.
+On the other hand, I find it unfortunate that W models still exist.
+Sophos itself moved its Wi-Fi strategy from the firewall to Central, but the W models and REDs with wireless adapters can still only be managed via the firewall.
+That again leads to inconsistent management and an uneven feature set.

-In my opinion, the packaging could certainly have been designed more environmentally friendly, as a lot of Styrofoam and plastic is still used and this requires unnecessarily much space.
+In my opinion, the packaging could also have been designed in a more environmentally friendly way, as it still uses a lot of Styrofoam and plastic and takes up an unnecessary amount of space.

-Anyway, the hardware and performance were good and are now even better.
-Since today, October 17, 2024, Version 21 is available as GA for all XGS models.
+Either way, the hardware and performance were good and are now even better.
+As of today, October 17, 2024, Version 21 is available as GA for all XGS models.